Lekshmikanth2004/augmented-reality-marker-detection/README.md

 python marker_detection.py
 Make sure your webcam is connected and a printable AR marker is available in view.

+Technology Used
+Python 3.x – Primary programming language for implementing the detection pipeline.

+OpenCV (opencv-contrib-python) – Computer vision library used for image processing, marker detection, and pose estimation.
+The contrib package includes the aruco module.

+NumPy – For efficient array and matrix operations.

+ArUco Marker Library – OpenCV module for detecting square fiducial markers (dictionary-based).

+Camera Calibration (optional) – For accurate 3D pose estimation and perspective rendering using cv2.calibrateCamera().
 🧠 Code Description
 marker_detection.py – Main script for real-time marker detection and augmentation.